aws-samples/aws-lex-web-ui/README.md

 run in Lambda by a CloudFormation Custom Resource in the bot stack created by the
 [lexbot.yaml](templates/lexbot.yaml) template.
-The bot definition is in a JSON file tha contains all the resources associated with the bot including intents and slot types.
+The bot definition is in a JSON file that contains all the resources associated with the bot including intents and slot types.

 The lex-manager.py script can be also used as a stand-alone shell script.